 The chair of the APCP-S will present a report annually on the activities of the Panel, for the National Statistician, who in turn can decide whether specific matters need to be discussed by the UK Statistics Authority Board, who are responsible for the compilation, maintenance, and publication of the Retail Prices Index (RPI).
 This report will be created as a joint document outlining the activities and decisions of both the Technical and Stakeholder Panels.
 It is to be prepared, by ONS, following the final APCP-S meeting in September, and published prior to the final UK Statistics Authority Board in December.

 The Stakeholder Panel secretariat works with the Stakeholder Panel chair and respective members, the secretariat of the Technical Panel, the UK Statistics Authority and ONS to ensure that the activities of the Stakeholder and Technical Panels are coordinated.

 The chair of the APCP-S is appointed via open competition and will be reviewed periodically by the National Statistician.
 The position of the chair is remunerated via a formal contract, reviewed at the end of their three-year term.

 The chair sets the Panel’s agenda, guided by the strategic direction of the UK Statistics Authority Board and the Chief Executive and by the needs of ONS.

 The chair also represents the Panel publicly, as necessary.

 Membership of the Panel provides for a mixture of interests and expertise.
-Members are appointed for fixed terms of three years, by the chair and the National Statistician.
+Members are appointed for fixed terms of three years (with the current term running until December 2024), by the chair and the National Statistician.
 Reappointments will be permitted.
 The composition of the Panel will be reviewed periodically by the chair and the National Statistician.